jjiunnbeh/SC1015--Diamond-Price-Prediction/README.md

 - Solve real world problems using proper real world related dataset
 - Perform regression model which is not cover in class
 - Proper tuning of hyperparameter to avoid overfitting or underfitting
+- Program a User Interface (UI) to easily estimate the diamond price
 ## Contributors ##
 | Name              |                    Contributions                     |
 |---|:---:|